 Have you ever wondered what separates athletes that ‘make it’ from those who don’t?
 Are physical skills the key determinant?
 While at times it may be the case, I’ve seen many players in tennis settings with superior physical abilities get outperformed...so fitness alone isn't the answer.
 It must be technical and tactical abilities, right?
 While critical, I’ve also witnessed supreme skill, coupled with a sound game plan, get beaten time and again.
 So what is it then?
 All of these factors play a massive role in who succeeds and who doesn’t, I’m sure of it, but in my books, one factor seems to outweigh the rest - by at least a hair.
 The psychological component.

-Whether you call it mental toughness, psychological readiness or whatever else, this factor, based on what high performers across many fields and sports have to say, is critical in high performance sport.
+Whether you call it mental toughness, psychological readiness or whatever else, this factor, based on what high performers across many fields and sports have to say, is critical in high performance settings.
 It’s the resilience to fight back when a match gets tough.
 It’s the will to push beyond one’s current physical capacities in the gym.
 It’s what disciplines the elite player to hit the hay early while others succumb to late night distractions.
-And most of all, it’s what keeps these players from giving up in the long haul.
+And most of all, it’s what keeps these players from giving up in the long haul - even after injuries, setbacks and adversity.
 Day after day, week after week, year after year, these athletes continue to show up.
-This, as behavioural psychologist Angela Duckworth exclaims, is what defines a gritty individual.
+This, as behavioural psychologist Angela Duckworth exclaims, is what defines a ‘gritty’ individual.

 In this post, we’ll take a closer look at grit and in particular, its relation to elite sport.
 We’ll define it and look at the early research on the topic as it relates to elite sporting individuals.
 This is a two part post - in the second instalment, we'll take a look at tennis specific examples of grit while consulting Duckworth and other researchers in the field of behavioural psychology, in order to gain insight into developing this quality.